 Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs. \$0 copay for Medicare-covered kidney disease education services (a copay will apply if you also are treated for an existing medical condition during the visit).
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis are covered under your Medicare Part B drug benefit.
+For information about coverage for Part B prescription drugs. \$0 copay for Medicare-covered kidney disease education services (a copay will apply if you also are treated for an existing medical condition during the visit).
 20% of the total cost for Medicare-covered dialysis services.
-No additional costs for dialysis treatments while admitted to a hospital. \$0 copay per visit for self-dialysis training if provided in a primary care provider's office. \$40 copay per visit for self-dialysis training if provided in a specialist's office.
+No additional costs for dialysis treatments while admitted to a hospital. \$0 copay per visit for self-dialysis training if provided in a primary care provider's office. \$35 copay per visit for self-dialysis training if provided in a specialist's office.
 20% of the total cost for home dialysis equipment and supplies. \$0 copay for home health support services. \$0 copay for Medicare-covered kidney disease education services (a copay will apply if you also are treated for an existing medical condition during the visit).
 30% of the total cost for Medicare-covered dialysis services.
-No additional costs for dialysis treatments while admitted to a hospital. \$25 copay per visit for self-dialysis training if provided in a primary care provider's office. \$60 copay per visit for self-dialysis training if provided in a specialist's office.
+No additional costs for dialysis treatments while admitted to a hospital. \$30 copay per visit for self-dialysis training if provided in a primary care provider's office. \$60 copay per visit for self-dialysis training if provided in a specialist's office.
 30% of the total cost dialysis equipment and supplies.
-50% of the total cost for home health support services.
+30% of the total cost for home health support services.